 Provide the ABSTRACT or SUMMARY of your anticipated project.
 Your PROPOSAL should be about 250 words and include how your project will incorporate literature, methods, or approaches from more than one academic department or discipline.
 Your TIMELINE should outline your anticipated plan for completion with the anticipated month/date of the major milestones for your project including meeting with your faculty mentor and the scholarly presentation or defense venue and date.

-Green stormwater infrastructure (GSI) manages runoff from wet weather events in a more ecologically friendly and effective way than grey stormwater infrastructure.
-It uses soil, plants, and other elements to restore the natural absorption processes that happen in less developed areas.
-Philadelphia currently has mostly grey infrastructure and experiences combined sewage overflows (CSOs) from wet weather events.
-CSOs discharge untreated sewage into waterways to prevent overloading of wastewater treatment plants.
-There are many negative public health implications from CSOs.
-GSI may decrease the frequency of these events, helping to prevent the exposure to bacteria and toxins that CSOs can cause.
-Because GSI often means more greenspaces in the city, it provides health benefits.
-There are also positive economic outcomes due to the jobs created from building the infrastructure.
+Green stormwater infrastructure (GSI) is an ecologically friendly and effective alternative to grey stormwater infrastructure which uses soil, plants, and other elements to restore the natural absorption processes typically absent in urban environments.
+Like many cities, Philadelphia experiences combined sewer overflows (CSOs).
+During rain events, these CSOs discharge untreated sewage into waterways to prevent overloading of wastewater treatment plants, leading to potential negative public health implications.
+By absorbing stormwater runoff, GSI may decrease the frequency of CSOs, and reduce individuals’ exposure to bacteria, pathogens, and toxins in CSO-impacted waters.
+Additionally, because GSI often means more greenspaces in the city, it can provide added health benefits.
 Philadelphia’s recent Green City, Clean Waters (GCCW) initiative is a 25-year plan to use GSI to manage stormwater.
-GCCW includes upgrades to existing water treatment plants and investments in new infrastructure.
+GCCW includes upgrades to existing water treatment plants and investments in new GSI infrastructure.

+The objective of this research is to xxxxxxx

-A literature review will be used to evaluate the benefits and harms of each type of infrastructure, as well as to study mapping techniques used in similar exposure studies.
-The Philadelphia Water Department provides maps and other information on their website about the project’s progress.
-The availability of this and U.S. census data allow for the populations near the new infrastructure to be analyzed.
+The research will include a literature review to understand the potential environmental, social, economic, and health benefits of GSI.
+Next, I will use geographic information systems (GIS) techniques to ….
+Data sources will include The Philadelphia Water Department’s online database of GSI project locations as well as U.S. Census data allow for the populations near the new infrastructure to be analyzed for xxxx.
 This project will look at the distribution of green stormwater infrastructure in Philadelphia using GIS mapping techniques to evaluate the GCCW initiative through an environmental justice lens.

 Timeline October 31: Finish literature review about GSI